As of September 1, 2022, we have received commitments from more than 130 employers representing 120,000+ employees in our region.

 Our workplaces are increasingly diverse.
 Today’s workforce spans four generations of people, all of whom have their own identities, unique perspectives, and come from varied backgrounds, races, religions, ethnicities and sexual orientations.
 As employers in the Milwaukee Region, it is critical for us to recognize, include, welcome and celebrate all aspects of this diversity.

 Research shows that African American and Latino/Hispanic communities in the Milwaukee Region have a significant gap in economic prosperity measures as compared to 20 peer regions across the country.
-While we strive to make progress in every aspect of diversity, this pledge is intended to address the acute disparities facing African American and Latino/Hispanic professionals in our community.
+While we strive to make progress in every aspect of diversity, this pledge is intended to address the acute disparities in the representation of African American and Latino/Hispanic professionals in our community.

 There isn’t one solution to this challenge, there are many, and employers must play an active role.
 As this work continues, there are actions organizations can take to create more inclusive workplace cultures, expand recruitment, provide professional development and mentor and sponsor current employees.

-Also, we know anecdotally that many of our brightest students from diverse backgrounds go away to college in other cities.
+Also, we know anecdotally that many of our brightest students from diverse backgrounds leave metro Milwaukee for other cities.
 Too often, they never come back.
 As employers, it’s important for us to make it clear that these students aren’t just welcome in our companies and in our community – they’re wanted and needed.

-If people have additional questions about MMAC’s engagement with our K-12 education system, please send them our way.
+If there are have additional questions about MMAC’s engagement with our K-12 education system, please send them our way.

 No. Our research found that African-Americans currently make up 14% of our work force and 4.7% of management.
 Hispanic/Latino people make up 8% of our work force and 3.4% of management.